 Still, Redditors were concerned that OP's neighbors felt it was okay for their young child to go into another person's apartment unsupervised.

 Moreover, this scenario illustrates the concept of relational aggression, where individuals manipulate their relationships to undermine another person's emotional stability.
-According to studies on child development, relational aggression can lead to significant emotional distress, as it disrupts the sense of safety that children require to thrive.
 The child in this scenario may develop anxieties around trust and attachment as a result of being misled.

 This can have long-term implications, affecting their ability to form healthy relationships in the future.